kswedberg/jquery-smooth-scroll/readme.md

 ## Focus element after scrolling to it.

 Imagine you have a link to a form somewhere on the same page.
 When the user clicks the link, you want the user to be able to begin interacting with that form.

+* As of **smoothScroll version 2.2**, the plugin will automatically focus the element if you set the `autoFocus` option to `true`.
+* In the future, versions 3.x and later will have `autoFocus` set to true **by default**.
+* If you are using the low-level `$.smoothScroll` method, `autoFocus` will only work if you've also provided a value for the `scrollTarget` option.
-With the smoothScroll plugin, you can use the `afterScroll` callback function.
+* Prior to version 2.2, you can use the `afterScroll` callback function.
 Here is an example that focuses the first input within the form after scrolling to the form:

 ```js
 $('a.example').smoothScroll({